kontent-ai/kickstart-react-app/README.md

 [![MIT License][license-shield]][license-url]
 [![Discord][discord-shield]][discord-url]

-This repository contains the solution for the Kontent.ai Kickstart Sample React App.
-It serves as a learning resource for those starting new projects with Kontent.ai, providing a foundational template to build upon.
+This repository contains the solution for the Kontent.ai Kickstart Sample React App using GraphQL.
+It demonstrates how to fetch content from Kontent.ai using the GraphQL API, providing type-safe queries and efficient data fetching.

 If you'd like to explore a fully set up Kontent.ai project, you can import content from one of the backups located in the `./scripts/backups` folder.